 2. Market Properly

 With a commonly-cited 60% failure rate of restaurants, succeeding in the restaurant industry boils down to more than just cooking the best food in your area.
-One key to success that many new restaurants often forget is paying proper attention to their marketing.
+Be it a full fledged restaurant or a cloud kitchen, one key to success that many new restaurants often forget is paying proper attention to their marketing.

 In today’s restaurant industry landscape, avenues for effective marketing are near limitless.
 There are of course the older industry-standard marketing techniques such as holding a grand opening, advertising in newspapers, and sending out mailers to residents in your restaurant’s area.